 Together for nine years, The Student Loan is a progressive-acoustic newgrass project based out of Portland, Oregon.
 This innovative quartet’s diverse style transcends genre, fusing elements of jazz, blues, rock and jam with traditional bluegrass instrumentation.
 The band’s distinct sound appeals to everyone from the most discerning traditional bluegrass listeners to the most enthusiastic jam band fans.
 They are known for their fun and funky originals, their quirky covers, and their knack for getting a crowd moving on the dance floor.

 Whether or not the name and music of Redwood Son has yet hit the big radar, this year’s “Best New Artist” of the Portland Music Awards is on the rise.
-Their 20 Song double-disc debut, The Lion’s Inside, boasts a dynamic versatility that crosses the borders of their West Coast Americana with hook-laden Roots-Rock and Alt.
+Boasting a 20 Song double-disc debut album titled “The Lion’s Inside” he brings a dynamic versatility that crosses the borders of their West Coast Americana with hook-laden Roots-Rock and Alt.
 Country, while maintaining an authentic Universal “Pop” vibe.

 Check out Redwood Son here»